-Well, maybe that attorney was recommended.
-Or, maybe that attorney met the client at some social networking function you don't attend.
+Well, maybe that other attorney was recommended.
+Or, maybe that "other attorney" met the client at some social networking function you don't attend.

 There only three reasons you aren't establishing rapport.
 It costs time, money and it is hard to follow up.

-But, nuturing leads and creating rapport really isn't hard - after all that other firm is doing it.
-You need the right system.
-The IAFD has the right publishing solution for you.
+But, nurturing leads and creating rapport really isn't hard - after all, all those other firms are doing it.
+You just need the right system.
+Franchise-Info has the right publishing solution for you.
 It just plain works.
-It matches readers with attorneys to create interested audiences.
+It matches readers with attorneys to create interested audiences, who you then meet at your local Metro Franchise Association meeting.
 It is simple, elegant and graceful.

 In sum, you see three tough problems: find the time, spend the right amount of money, and how to follow-up consistently.